Benjamin White (field hockey)

-Benjamin 'Ben' White (born 2 October 2000) is a field hockey player from the Australia.
+Benjamin 'Ben' White (born 2 October 2000) is a field hockey player from Australia.

 Personal life

 Benjamin White was in Melbourne, Victoria, and grew up in Blackburn.

 He is a scholarship holder at the Victorian Institute of Sport.

 Career

 Domestic league

 Hailing from Victoria, White plays for the KBH Brumbies.
 He is captain of the club's senior squad in Hockey Victoria Premier League competition.

 At national level, he represents HC Melbourne in Hockey Australia's premier domestic competition, the Liberty Hockey One League.
 In 2024 he was a member of the championship squad which saw HC Melbourne win the fourth season of the Liberty Hockey One League.

 Under–18

 Throughout 2018, White captained the Australian U–18 side.
 He led the team to Youth Olympic Games qualification at the Oceania Qualification Tournament in Port Moresby.
 He then went on to lead the team at the 2018 Summer Youth Olympics in Buenos Aires, with the team ultimately finishing in sixth place.